Medicare in South Carolina

 Original Medicare (Parts A and B)

-Part A and Part B Medicare in South Carolina Provides some coverage for specific hospital and medical care and preventive services.
+Provides coverage for hospital care and for medical and preventive services.
 You can see any doctor that accepts Medicare, but out-of-pocket costs can be high.
-Original Medicare doesn’t include Medicare Part D for prescription drugs or cover dental, vision or hearing, so you’ll need additional coverage.
+Original Medicare doesn’t include Medicare Part D for prescription drugs or cover dental, vision, or hearing, so you’ll need additional coverage.

 Medicare Advantage (Part C)